 Threats Faced By The Banded Civet

 The most important of all dangers to this breed is deforestation and habitat loss.
 They are found in very high number in the logged forests than in the small primary forests.
 Hunting is another big threat to the species since it is mainly terrestrial and they are likely to be caught in the traps and snares.
-In some of the areas of the world it is hunt for the food.
+In some parts of the world, it is hunted for food.

 Conservation